 Music is an integral part of most people’s lives.
-The “music gene” can be traced back to thousands of years ago with biological roots pointing towards cultural events such as tribal dances across the world that led to the inception of singing, chanting or drumming.
+The “music gene” can be traced back to thousands of years ago with biological roots pointing toward cultural events such as tribal dances and religious ceremonies.
+It is believed that such ancient cultural traditions across the globe led to the inception of singing, chanting, or drumming.
+And with time, this “music gene” has seen a remarkable evolution, from ancient traditional and cultural events to contemporary music concerts, and now – online music streaming!

-We have put together a series of events which are believed to have led to the rise of music streaming.
+So, we have put together a series of events that are believed to have led to the rise of music streaming.

-The story of music streaming unfolds with the inception of Internet Underground Music Archive (IUMA).
+The story of music streaming unfolds with the inception of the Internet Underground Music Archive (IUMA).

 Artists could register with a free URL and a web page to present music over the internet in streamable, downloadable, and internet radio format.
 It offered an easy-to-use web page for band members and enabled them to upload and distribute music with zero bandwidth fees.

 It also allowed artists to communicate with their fans.
 In 1998, IUMA was sold to Emusic.
-Emusic changed the look and feel of the website and also offered three different formats including internet radio, live streaming feed or a download option where fans could download songs directly to their computer.
+Emusic changed the website’s look and feel and offered three different formats: internet radio, live streaming feed, or a download option where fans could download songs directly to their computer.

 iPod was born on 23rd October 2001. iPod was a Mac-only product when it was launched, which meant it was compatible with either Mac OS 9 or Mac OSX 10.1.